Proximal methods for point source localisation: Introduction

 \section{Introduction}

 The point source localisation problem \cite{candes2014towards,lindberg2012mathematical} reads

 for a regularisation parameter $\alpha>0$, measurement data $b \in \R^n$, and a forward operator $A \in \linear(\Meas(\Omega); \R^n)$ in the space $\Meas(\Omega)$ of Radon measures on $\Omega \subset \R^m$.
 Commonly $A$ consists of several convolution operators over the sensors of a sensor grid.
 Most iterative algorithms in the literature for \eqref{eq:intro:problem} are based on the Frank–Wolfe conditional gradient method \cite{frank1956algorithm}.
 Forward-backward splitting and other proximal-type methods are notably absent.
-We want to understand \emph{why are true proximal -type methods not amenable to \eqref{eq:intro:problem}---or are they?}
+We want to understand \emph{why are true proximal-type methods not amenable to \eqref{eq:intro:problem}---or are they?}

 The basic scheme of conditional gradient methods \cite{brediespikkarainen2013inverse,denoyelle2019sliding,duval2017sparse,walter2019linear,blank2017extension,courbot2021fast} for \eqref{eq:intro:problem} is to add a single Dirac measure (or spike) to the discrete measure $\mu$, and then optimise the weights of the spikes so far inserted.
 Repeat.
-The location of the spike is discovered by maximising $\abs{A_*(A\mu-b)}$, where $A_* \in \linear(\R^n; C_c(\Omega))$ is a pre-adjoint of $A$.
+The location of the spike is discovered by maximising $\abs{A_*(A\mu-b)}$, where $A_* \in \linear(\R^n; \FullPredual)$ is a pre-adjoint of $A$.
 This is a difficult non-convex optimisation problem.
 Some also include spike sliding \cite{denoyelle2019sliding}.
-The approach has been extended to curve discovery \cite{bredies2021linear}.
+The approach has been extended to curve discovery \cite{bredies2022generalized}.
 Semismooth Newton approaches have also been proposed \cite{casas2012approximation,casas2013parabolic}, and recently, an approach based on semi-infinite programming \cite{flinth2020linear}.
 In some cases particle gradient descent can be used after lifting the measures to a higher-dimensional space \cite{chizat2021sparse,chizat2018global}.
-The number of particles (or point sources) is, however, fixed, although Wasserstein gradient flow of measures is obtained as the number of particles goes to infinity.
+The number of particles (or point sources) is, however, fixed, although many-particle limits are also analysed.
+In \cite{chizat2023convergence} standard Bregman-proximal methods are applied to point source reconstruction by working with densities with respect to a fixed reference measure.
+In practical application, the reference measure is discretised, so the method is not \emph{grid-free}: the sources cannot be located at arbitrary points of the domain $\Omega$.

 Forward-backward splitting is commonly used for $\ell_1$-regularised regression (Lasso), which is a discrete, finite-dimensional variant of \eqref{eq:intro:problem}.
 With $F(\mu)=\frac{1}{2}\norm{A\mu-b}^2$, we can also sketch forward-backward splitting for \eqref{eq:intro:problem} as solving on each step $k \in \N$ the surrogate problem